 Galantas operates in a sector - mineral production and exploration - which carries inherent risks only some of which are within management's ability to reduce or remove.
 The main sector risk is always metal price.
 An investment in the securities of the Company is highly speculative and involves numerous and significant risks.
 It should be undertaken only by investors whose financial resources are sufficient to enable them to assume such risks and who have no need for immediate liquidity in their investment.
 Prospective investors should carefully consider the risk factors that have affected, and which in the future are reasonably expected to affect, the Company and its financial position.
 Please refer to the section entitled "Risks and Uncertainties" in the Company's MD&A for the fiscal year ended December 31, 2017, available on SEDAR at www.sedar.com.
-There have been no significant changes to such risk factors since the date thereof.
+There have been no significant changes to such risk factors since the date thereof, prepared by the Galantas Geological and Mining Team under Mr. Phelps' supervision.